-NOTE: The Court uses VLC Player and Media Player to display any video media, ensure your evidence works with these platforms.
+NOTE: Counsel will use their own presentation devices to display electronic evidence on the courtroom evidence presentation system.
+The Court uses VLC Player and Media Player to display any video and audio media for jury deliberation, ensure your evidence works with these platforms.